Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 White Gold or Platinum?

-White Gold or Platinum |Best Metal Choice for Rings | Facets Singapore
+White Gold or Platinum | Which is Better for Me ? | Facets Singapore

-Which precious metal do I choose ?
+Which precious metal should I choose ?

 White gold and platinum are amongst the most popular precious metals for fabricating fine jewellery and diamond engagement rings, so the question we often get asked is –